maximeq/three-js-unbiased-ssaa/README.md

 ## THREE.JS Version
 The version used to implement this module is the THREE revision 101.
 Most of the lines to modify for a more recent version are specified by a console error in the concerned file.
-It has not yet been done since at the time this readme is written the three-full last revision has an unacceptable bug which prevent us from using the last THREE.JS version.
+It has not yet been done since at the time this readme is written the @dualbox/three last revision has an unacceptable bug which prevent us from using the last THREE.JS version.

 ## Concept